The Board of Directors is the Company’s highest administrative body. Its main function is to formulate the Company’s strategy and development policy.

 He is a graduate of Athens College ('89), with a degree in Economics from the University of Athens ('92) and postgraduate studies at the London School of Economics where he obtained an M.Sc. in Economics/Business Research and an M.Phil. in Economics/European Studies.
 He also holds a certification from INSEAD in Corporate Governance & Board Decisions as a graduate of the International Directors Program.

-Emmanouel Aggelakis, Non-Executive Member, Member of the Regulatory Compliance Committee
+Emmanouel Angelakis, Non-Executive Member, Member of the Regulatory Compliance Committee

 Manolis Angelakis was born in Athens.
-He is a graduate of the National Kapodistrian University of Athens and speaks English, while he has participated in a series of training seminars.
+He is a graduate of the National Kapodistrian University of Athens and speaks English, while he has participated in a series of training seminars such as Artificial Intelligence, The Impact of Climate Change on EYDAP’s Water Resources and Infrastructure, Employee Empowerment and Motivation, Crisis and Change Management, Principles of Lean Management

-He has been working at EYDAP since 1993, as a scientific staff member.
+He has been a member of the EYDAP workforce since 1993, as a scientific staff member.
 During his long career in the Company, he has obtained various managerial positions.

 From 2014 until today, he holds the position of Deputy Director of Warehouses and Transport.

-EYDAP employees elect him as their representative on the Company’s Board of Directors continuously since 2009.
-Furthermore, Mr. Angelakis has served for many years, among others, as President of the "EYDAP Employees Union", member of the Board of Directors of the “Federation of EYDAP Employees”, President of AKE EYDAP and, in January 2021, he was also elected as member of the Board of Directors of the “General Confederation of Greek Workers (GSEE)”.
+EYDAP employees elect him as their representative on the Company’s Board of Directors for 16 consecutive years since 2009.
+Furthermore, Mr. Angelakis has served for many years, among others, as President of the "EYDAP Employees Union", member of the Board of Directors of the “Federation of EYDAP Employees”, President of EAKE EYDAP and, in January 2021, he was also elected as member of the Board of Directors of the “General Confederation of Greek Workers (GSEE)”.

-Finally, he is an elected Member of the Political Committee of New Democracy Party, since 2017 until today and for two terms.
+Finally, he serves as a member of the Political Committee of New Democracy Party, since 2017 until today and for two terms.

 George Alexandrakis, Non-Executive Member, Member of the Risk Management Committee

-Giorgos Alexandrakis was born on 11.6.1976 in Agrinio city, where he completed primary and secondary education.
-He is a Mechanical Engineer TE, graduate of the Technological Applications School (STA) of the Western Greece University of Applied Sciences.
-He also holds a BA degree from the Department of Administration of Businesses and Organizations (ABO), School of Social Sciences of the Hellenic Open University.
+George Alexandrakis was born on June 11, 1976, in Agrinio, where he completed his primary and secondary education.
+He is a Mechanical Engineer (TE), a graduate of the School of Technological Applications (STEF) at the Technological Educational Institute of Patras and the Department of Business and Organizational Management (DEO) at the School of Social Sciences of the Hellenic Open University.
+He holds a master’s degree from the University of West Attica titled “MBA – Business Administration with a specialization in Digital Business”.

 Ioannis Moutzouridis, Legal Advisor to the BoD - Director of Legal Services